Cricket: White Ferns hammered by Australia in first Rose Bowl ODI

 Inserted to bat, the White Ferns started well, albeit streakily, to reach 23-0 after four overs, but they soon tumbled to 60-4.

-After batting somewhat conservatively – or at least slowly – in the Twenty20 series – all of a sudden the White Ferns top order was swinging with intent, only to hole out tamely.
+After batting somewhat conservatively – or at least slowly – in the Twenty20 series – all of a sudden the White Ferns top order was swinging with intent to attempt to up the run rate, only to hole out tamely.
 Natalie Dodd picked out mid-wicket, Suzie Bates got a full toss but sent it straight to deep mid-wicket, and skipper Sophie Devine's attempted slap merely looped to mid-on.

 In retrospect, the aggressive approach was better than what followed, as 64 balls went by without a boundary, yet two further wickets still fell to put the Ferns in a dire position – 83-6 in the 28th over.